gokeay/Dice-rate-calculator/README.md

 ## Notes

 - To ensure accurate results, the program uses the time function (`srand(time(NULL))`) for random number generation.
-- The loops, variables, and arrays in the code are used to support the calculation process.

 ---

 This program can be used to see which numbers are more likely to occur in a specific dice game or to analyze the distribution of the sum of two dice.

 ## Türkçe